-As of April 30, 2024, IHT held 575,000 common shares of UniGen, purchased at a cost of \$ 668,750.
-Management believes recording the investment at cost approximates fair value since there have been no significant changes in the operations of UniGen and UniGen's projects are still in the R&D phase.
+As of October 31, 2024 April 30, 2025, IHT held 575,000 common shares of UniGen, purchased at a cost of \$668,750.
+Management believes recording the investment at cost approximates fair value since there have been no significant changes in the operations of UniGen and UniGen's projects are still in the developmental R&D phase.

-UniGen Power Inc. (UPI), management progress of the UPI efficient clean energy innovation:
+UniGen Power Inc. (UPI), progress of the UPI efficient clean energy innovation is as follows: